 Boxing Day is a UK holiday that’s become The Commonwealth’s version of Black Friday in a sense.
 For many retailers, this day represents the largest shopping days of the year, so it’s important to pull out all the stops in your promotion strategy.
 Some other countries in Eastern and Northern Europe have adopted a similar holiday known as “Second Christmas Day” that has equally substantial shopping traffic.

-Since these are regionally celebrated holidays, make sure to use geo-targeting rules to show promotions only to visitors they will resonate with.
+Since these are regionally celebrated holidays, make sure to use geo-targeting rules to show promotions only to visitors they will resonate with AKA live in those countries.

 December 31: New Year's Eve

 The last day of the year (coincidentally it’s also National Champagne Day) is a day for celebrating new beginnings with friends and family.
-Sales to clear out inventory and prepare for 2020 are a great way to appeal to shoppers using gift cards or buying what they really wanted.
+Flash sales to clear out inventory and prepare for 2021 are a great way to appeal to shoppers using gift cards or buying what they really wanted.

 New Year’s brings with it resolutions so self-improvement, organization, and fitness are all popular purchases to make around this time of year.
 If you’re a retailer in these industries, make sure to use this time to convert and retain the numerous first-time purchasers you’ll get.